 Please send your contributions to William Lampkin, 4738 High Grove Road, Tallahassee, FL 32309-2955.
 If possible, please include a compact disc of your article, or better yet, e-mail it to firstname.lastname@example.org.

 The Pulpster accepts advertisements.
 Rates are as follows: color back cover–$170; inside color covers–$130; inside color full page–$100; inside black and white full page–$70; half-page–$40; quarter page–$25.
 Please note that color advertising is solely available on the cover spaces and a limited number of full interior pages.
 Please inquire about space availability before sending payment.
 All ad space is sold on a first come, first served basis, with payment due immediately upon reserving a particular space.
 If your payment is not received in a timely fashion, your space will not be reserved.
 Please be advised that the cover spaces sell very quickly.
 The deadline to reserve advertising space is June 1, 2014.
 Inquiries about availability and payments for advertising are to be sent to Michael Chomko, 2217 W. Fairview Street, Allentown, PA 18104-6542 or to email@example.com.

-Your advertising copy should be 300 pixels per inch and can be transmitted electronically, preferably in PDF or TIFF format, to Mike at email@example.com.
+Your advertising copy should be 300 pixels per inch and can be transmitted electronically, preferably in PDF or TIFF format, to William Lampkin at firstname.lastname@example.org.
 Hard copy ads can be sent to William Lampkin, 4738 High Grove Road, Tallahassee, FL 32309-2955, only after payment is made to Mike Chomko.
 The deadline for submitting your advertisements to The Pulpster is June 15, 2014.
-Please feel free to send material as early as possible to ease our production.
+Please feel free to send material as early as possible to ease production of our magazine.